 During forbearance, the mortgage company should agree not to foreclose.

 A forbearance plan that lowers or suspends payments is not a long-term solution.
 A forbearance usually means you are becoming more and more delinquent and further behind while you attempt to resolve your hardship and seek a more permanent solution, like a modification.
+Additionally, after the forbearance is completed, it is possible the bank may require you to pay the months of payments that are missing in one lump sum payment.

 Reinstatement means getting caught up.
 To reinstate, you must pay all missed monthly payments, plus any other fees and costs.